 Roman Roads Media curriculum is not only for High School aged individuals but also for adults seeking a broad liberal arts education.
 After purchasing, you will not only possess the physical Lecture DVD’s but will have access to the same lectures via streaming indefinitely.
 Once you own the curriculum and the streaming, you will never need to purchase it again (except perhaps the student workbooks).
 Your scholar student, along with younger siblings and adults can use the same materials over and over again.
 For those who do not wish to purchase the hard copies, the Readers, Student Workbooks, and Exams come in the form of printable PDF’s, and in addition, the Readers may be downloaded on a Kindle or tablet.
 Note: After having taught from this curriculum for some time now, I highly recommend ordering the Readers rather than printing them off.
 They are also 50% off with the code and much more desirable than printed from a printer.

-Update: For the 2017-2018 school year, please contact me for a list of books and materials to purchase.
+For each year, please contact me for a list of books and materials to purchase.

 Lecture Videos: Wes Callihan helps the student appreciate the classics and gives an overview of the history surrounding each of the books.
 The questions in the student workbooks are similar to the questions asked in the Liberal Arts Colleges.
 I feel that the only thing missing Roman Roads Media is a weekly discussion that allows the student to engage in colloquial conversation, especially adding insights from the Restored Gospel along with our studies.